Key Quote

 PATRILINEAL IDENTITY

-In Elizabethan England, identity was patrilineal (inherited through the father's line): your surname determined your social position, alliances, and enemies.
-Juliet's attempt to separate Romeo from his name challenges the entire structure of feudal (relating to the medieval system of lords and vassals) identity — a revolutionary act within her society.
+In Elizabethan England, identity was patrilinealpatrilineal — Relating to inheritance or descent traced through the father's line: your surname determined your social position, alliances, and enemies.
+Juliet's attempt to separate Romeo from his name challenges the entire structure of feudalfeudal — Relating to the medieval system of social hierarchy based on land and loyalty identity — a revolutionary act within her society.

 WOMEN & NAMING

 Women in Elizabethan society changed their names upon marriage, moving from father's to husband's identity.
-Juliet's meditation on names carries a gendered dimension: as a woman, she understands that names are imposed (forced upon someone) rather than chosen.
+Juliet's meditation on names carries a gendered dimension: as a woman, she understands that names are imposedimposed — Forced upon someone without their choice or consent rather than chosen.
 Her challenge to naming is implicitly a challenge to patriarchal control.

 Key Words